 and imposed without question or objection, grabbed a great deal of media attention, and gave society a sense that the

-they were trying to quell, there has been either no change, or things have gotten progressively worse.
-Now America
+were trying to quell, there has been either no change, or things have gotten progressively worse.
+Now America has

 “regulatory,” are causing such severe reactions they are now being considered “criminal” and “punitive” because they

 Looking at recent history, particularly the events of post WW1 Germany, allowing the government to degrade the status

 of one unpopular group of individuals opens the door for government to extend these laws to other groups.

 Retroactivity, due process, the constitution in general, are all thrown out for the sake of “the children” or “public safety.”

 If even the least of our citizens are degraded, the possibility of degrading the rights other “threats” to the American way